 Molds and fungus can be problematic for beginning gardeners so we should sort that out first.
 Many of the potting soils and mixes that you get at your local Home Depot or Lowes will be contaminated with fungal spores and gnats, so bringing these into your grow room will cause you problems before you even get started.

-On the other hand if you are set on using biologically active mediums and composts or are already invested in this direction, you can attempt to control soil fungus by using one of two methods:
+If you are set on using biologically active mediums and composts or are already invested in this direction, you can attempt to control harmful soil fungus’ by using one of two methods:

 - Baking Soda: Mix 1 tablespoon of baking soda per gallon of water and put into a spray bottle.
 When starting from seed spray the soil surface until evenly moist and reapply as needed.
 I have found this to work well and can also be used on leaf surfaces of established plants for controlling things like powdery mildew.